CarDD: A New Dataset for Vision-based Car Damage Detection: Salient Object Detection Experiments

 \subsection{Results Analysis}

-{\bf Quantitative Comparison.} As shown in Tab.~\ref{tab:SOD-total}, we compare CSNet \cite{CSNet}, U$^{2}$-Net \cite{U2-Net}, PoolNet \cite{PoolNet}, and SGL-KRN \cite{SGL-KRN} in terms of $F_{\beta}$, $F^{w}_{\beta}$, $S_{m}$, $E_{m}$, and $MAE$.
-The SGL-KRN has shown the best performance on almost all the metrics with the exception of the E-measure, and PoolNet performs best on the E-measure and $MAE$.
-The detailed performance of SGL-KRN on each category is listed on Tab. ~\ref{tab:SOD-class}.
-It can be observed that the gap between easy and hard classes becomes narrower compared to the segmentation and detection results.
+{\bf Quantitative Comparison.} As shown in Table~\ref{tab:SOD-total}, we compare CSNet \cite{CSNet}, U$^{2}$-Net \cite{U2-Net}, PoolNet \cite{PoolNet}, and SGL-KRN \cite{SGL-KRN} in terms of $F_{\beta}$, $F^{w}_{\beta}$, $S_{m}$, $E_{m}$, and $MAE$.
+SGL-KRN has shown the best performance on almost all the metrics except the $S_{m}$, while PoolNet performs best on the $S_{m}$ and $MAE$.
+The benefit of PoolNet is the introduction of a global guidance module and based on PoolNet, SGL-KRN uses body-attention maps to increase the resolution of the regions related to salient objects, which results in small salient objects being magnified closer to the image size.
+This characteristic makes it pretty good at locating and segmenting small-size objects that account for a large proportion of the class dent, scratch, and crack in CarDD.

-{\bf Visualization.} To help intuitively compare the performance of the models, we visualize some resulting saliency maps (Fig.~\ref{fig:Result-SOD}).
-We choose various challenging scenarios, including multiple objects (column (a), (b), and (c)), slender object (column (d) and (e)), and tiny objects (column (f), (g), and (h)).

-As can be seen, SGL-KRN and PoolNet perform fairly well and can effectively highlight salient objects in these scenarios.
-U$^{2}$-Net and CSNet fail in some scenarios by missing objects or yielding false positives.